Stone–von Neumann theorem: Uniqueness of representation

 formally differentiating at 0 shows that the two infinitesimal generators satisfy the above canonical commutation relation.
 This braiding formulation of the canonical commutation relations (CCR) for one-parameter unitary groups is called the Weyl form of the CCR.

-It is important to note that the preceding derivation is purely formal.
+The preceding derivation is purely formal.
 Since the operators involved are unbounded, technical issues prevent application of the Baker–Campbell–Hausdorff formula without additional domain assumptions.
 Indeed, there exist operators satisfying the canonical commutation relation but not the Weyl relations ((E1)).
 Nevertheless, in "good" cases, we expect that operators satisfying the canonical commutation relation will also satisfy the Weyl relations.